laserpants/trombone/docs/authentication.rst

 Disable HMAC authentication
 ***************************

 Message authentication can be disabled with the ``-x`` command line switch.
-Doing so in a production environment is not recommended, since it renders the system vulnerable to unauthorized access.
+Doing so in a production setting is not recommended.

 ..
 WARNING::
    Deactivating message authentication gives everyone access to your server interface.
 To mitigate the risk of unauthorized access to production data, only use the ``-x`` flag in a safe environment.